Rowlatt Act: Effect

 Early in 1919 he was very ill.
 He had barely recovered from it when the Rowlatt Bill agitation filled the country.
 He also joined his voice to the universal outcry.
 But this voice was somehow different from others.
 It was quiet and low, and yet it could be heard above the shouting of the multitude; it was soft and gentle, and yet there seemed to be steel hidden away somewhere in it; it was courteous and full of appeal, and yet there was something grim and frightening in it; every word used was full of meaning and seemed to carry a deadly earnestness.
 Behind the language of peace and friendship there was power and quivering shadow of action and a determination not to submit to a wrong...This was something very different from our daily politics of condemnation and nothing else, long speeches always ending in the same futile and ineffective resolutions of protest which nobody took very seriously.
 This was the politics of action, not of talk.

 However, the success of the hartal in Delhi, on 30 March, was overshadowed by tensions running high, which resulted in rioting in the Punjab, Delhi and Gujarat.
 Deciding that Indians were not ready to make a stand consistent with the principle of nonviolence, an integral part of satyagraha (disobeying the British colonial government's laws without using violence), Gandhi suspended the resistance.

 The Rowlatt Act came into effect on 21 March 1919.
 In Punjab the protest movement was very strong, and on 10 April, two leaders of the congress, Dr. Satyapal and Saifuddin Kitchlew, were arrested and taken secretly to Dharamsala.
 On 13 April people from neighbouring villages gathered for Baisakhi Day celebrations and to protest against their deportation in Amritsar.
 Subsequently, the army was called into Punjab, which resulted in the Jallianwala Bagh massacre of 1919.

 Revocation

-Accepting the report of the Repressive Laws Committee, the British colonial government repealed the Rowlatt Act, the Press Act, Regulation III of 1818, the Passport Act, the Sedition laws (Section 124A of the IPC), the Official Secrets Act, the Criminal Law Amendment Acts of 1908 and 1913, the Explosive Substances Act, the Seditious Meetings Act, the Indian Arms Act, the Prevention of Seditious Meetings Act, the Police Act of 1861, the Public Safety Act, the Defence of India Act (1915), the Cantonments Act, the Indian Newspapers (Incitement to Offences) Act, the Indian Criminal Law Amendment Ordinance, the Indian States Protection Act, the Press Emergency Powers Act, the Emergency Powers Ordinance, the Indian Political Service Regulations, the Criminal Tribes Act, and the Section 144 of the Criminal Procedure Code (CrPC) in March 1922.
+Accepting the report of the Repressive Laws Committee, the British colonial government repealed the Anarchical and Revolutionary Crimes Act, 1919, the Indian Press Act, 1910, Regulation III of 1818, the Passport Act, the Sedition laws (Section 124A of the IPC), the Official Secrets Act, the Criminal Law Amendment Acts of 1908 and 1913, the Explosive Substances Act, the Seditious Meetings Act, the Indian Arms Act, the Prevention of Seditious Meetings Act, the Police Act, 1861, the Public Safety Act, the Defence of India Act, 1915, the Cantonments Act, the Indian Newspapers (Incitement to Offences) Act, the Indian Criminal Law Amendment Ordinance, the Indian States Protection Act, the Press Emergency Powers Act, the Emergency Powers Ordinance, the Indian Political Service Regulations, the Criminal Tribes Act, and the Section 144 of the Criminal Procedure Code (CrPC) in March 1922.